WebAssembly/component-model/design/mvp/CanonicalABI.md

-The `ResourceType` class represents a concrete resource type that has been created by the component instance `impl`. `ResourceType` objects are used as keys by `HandleTables` above and thus we assume that Python object identity corresponds to resource type equality, as defined by [type checking] rules.
+The `ResourceType` class represents a concrete resource type that has been created by the component instance `impl`. `ResourceType` objects are used as keys by `ResourceTables` above and thus we assume that Python object identity corresponds to resource type equality, as defined by [type checking] rules.
 ```python
 class ResourceType(Type):